East River Generating Station: Construction and opening

 Coal was delivered to the plant by barges, which were unloaded by coal towers that traveled along the bulkhead.
-Conveyors belts were used to move the coal from the bulkhead into the coal preparation house on the south side of East 14th Street, which contained raw coal bunkers, steam dryers, and pulverizing mills.
+Conveyor belts were used to move the coal from the bulkhead into the coal preparation house on the south side of East 14th Street, which contained raw coal bunkers, steam dryers, and pulverizing mills.
 Pulverized coal was transported by pressure through pipes in a bridge connecting the mill house to the power house on the north side of East 14th Street.
 About half of the width of the power house was occupied by the boiler room running along the south side of the building; electrical galleries occupied the north side of the building and a generator room was located in between.
 Six boilers were used to supply steam for the two generators.

 The East River Generating Station originally had two smokestacks, both rising 376.5 ft above the floor of the basement, and was planned to include a total of seven smokestacks after expansion of the facility was completed.
 The power station was located in close proximity to six hospitals, including the Willard Parker Hospital located on East 16th Street between Avenue C and the East River.
 Cyclonic separation was used to remove particulate matter from smoke before it was released from the plant's chimneys.
 A total of twelve 60 ft collectors were installed on the roof of the plant, which used powerful fans and cone-shaped cylinders to create artificial cyclones that separated particulates from the gases using centrifugal force.
 Before entering the cyclones, gases were first washed to remove cinders.

 A third generator with a capacity of 160 MW was placed into operation in October 1929.
 A luncheon was held inside Boiler No. 9 on December 2, 1929 to celebrate the completion of the installation of the new generator and three new boilers supplying steam for the new unit.
 The first two new boilers had been placed into operation in October and November, respectively, and the third boiler was fired after the luncheon to allow the generator to operate at full capacity.
 Nearly 100 people attended the luncheon, which was held in the 95 ft, 23 ft and 63 ft boiler.
 The East River Generating Station was the first power station to install boilers capable of producing 1 e6lb of steam per hour; the three boilers were manufactured by the Combustion Engineering Company.

 The segment of the FDR Drive alongside the power plant first opened in 1939.

 The segment of the East River Drive between East 12th and 18th streets, which was constructed along the east side of the plant, first opened to traffic in 1939.